Trusted Tips and Resources

 1. SHARING YOUR PLAN

-Once you’ve built a draft idea of your big picture plan, you’re on to the next stage in will-writing for new parents: sharing your plans with those named in the will.
+Once you’ve built a draft idea of your big-picture plan, you’re on to the next stage in will-writing for new parents: sharing your plans with those named in the will.
 This may seem like the easy part of the process, but it’s often overlooked either intentionally or unintentionally.
 Because you’ve taken the time to think through your final wishes, you’ll definitely need to share a draft of your will with your spouse.
 Your wills don’t have to be the same, but they should convey each of your wishes.
 It may seem like a heavy conversation topic leading up to or after the birth of your first child.
 However, having a talk about your final wishes is a gift that will keep you on the same page as partners well into the future.
 It’s crucial to be as open as you possibly can.

 In addition, you’ll need to communicate your plans to all those named in the will, not just your spouse.
 Ensure everyone mentioned in the will agrees to their position as executors, trustees, legal guardians, etc. For example, one of our own financial advisors was asked if she would become a guardian to four kids from someone close to her if they passed away.
 She determined that while she had two kids of her own today, she wouldn’t be able to take on the responsibility of four additional children tomorrow.
 After giving the request some serious thought, she said, “No, I can’t do that”.
 Ask for feedback on your plans or be open to making changes.
 Your first choice regarding your final wishes may not want the responsibility.